zk-lover/zk-sok/dalek/README.md

 dalek-bulletproofs is a Rust-based zero-knowledge proof (ZKP) library that focuses on the efficient implementation of the Bulletproofs protocol.
 Bulletproofs is a zero-knowledge proof protocol that is primarily used to build compact and efficient proofs, especially suitable for cryptocurrency and privacy-preserving applications.

+Dalek does not provide any firmware related to gadgets.

+Next we show how to build Docker to run our sample program based on the dalek library.

 ## Docker setup